Security-Onion-Solutions/securityonion-docs/cyberchef.rst

 .. image:: images/cyberchef-session.png
   :target: _images/cyberchef-session.png

-You may want to apply an Operation like ``Strip HTTP headers``.
+You may want to apply an Operation.
+In this case, we can remove the client HTTP headers using ``Strip HTTP headers``.

 .. image:: images/cyberchef-strip.png
   :target: _images/cyberchef-strip.png

 If a magic wand appears in the Output box, then CyberChef has detected some applicable Operations and you can click the magic wand to automatically apply those Operations.
+Here, CyberChef is automatically applying "Strip HTTP headers" again to remove the web server HTTP headers and then rendering the actual PNG image.

 .. image:: images/cyberchef-magic.png
   :target: _images/cyberchef-magic.png